A robust BFGS algorithm for unconstrained nonlinear optimization problems: The robust BFGS Method

 which requires fewer computational counts than (\ref{E1}) does.
 However, this equivalent formula is not numerically stable.
-For CUTE problem {\tt heart6ls}, when the condition number of $E_{k+1}^{-1}$ is poor, two of the eigenvalues of $E_{k+1}^{-1}$ generated by (\ref{badImp}) are negative, but all eigenvalues of $E_{k+1}^{-1}$ generated by (\ref{E1}) are greater than zeor. \end{remark} \begin{remark} Although the two formulae in (\ref{gamma2}) are equivalent, the second one is numerically much more stable.
-For the CUTE test problem {\tt djkl}, using the first formula results in a negative value inside the square root because of the computational error, while the second formula ensures a positive value inside the square root. \end{remark} Since $\gamma_k \in [0,1]$, therefore
+For CUTEst problem {\tt heart6ls}, when the condition number of $E_{k+1}^{-1}$ is poor, two of the eigenvalues of $E_{k+1}^{-1}$ generated by (\ref{badImp}) are negative, but all eigenvalues of $E_{k+1}^{-1}$ generated by (\ref{E1}) are greater than zero.
+This means that formula (\ref{E1}) is more robust than formula (\ref{badImp}). \end{remark} \begin{remark} Although the two formulas in (\ref{gamma2}) are equivalent, the second one is numerically much more stable.
+For the CUTEst test problem {\tt djkl}, using the first formula results in a negative value inside the square root because of the computational error, while the second formula ensures a positive value inside the square root. \end{remark} \begin{remark} It is worthwhile to note that if $y_k^{\T}y_k \le My_k^{\T}s_k$ holds, then (\ref{a}) holds for ${\gamma}_k=0$, i.e., $\underline{\gamma}_k \le 0$.
+In addition, if $ms_k^{\T}s_k \le y_k^{\T}s_k$ holds at the same time, then from (\ref{gamma}), $\gamma_k=0$.
+Moreover, $d_k$ is a descent direction. \end{remark}